-In 2022, NSRAA collected approximately 14 million chum eggs from GCH returns.
-Gunnuk Creek obtained an FTP (22J-1012) to allow returns of Kadashan stock chum to Medvejie Creek Hatchery (MCH) to be used as a backup source for GCH.
-Medvejie collected the remaining 6 million eggs to reach the 20 million broodstock program goal for GCH and transferred to the facility as eyed eggs.
+In 2024, NSRAA collected approximately 5.4 million chum eggs from GCH returns.
+Hidden Falls Hatchery (HFH) collected the remaining 14.6 million eggs to reach the 20 million broodstock program goal for GCH and transferred those eggs to the facility as eyed eggs.

-The GCH return in 2023 will be comprised of 3-6 year old chum.
-The forecast is meager at 26,000 adults.
-NSRAA expects to utilize all returning adults for broodstock.
+The GCH return in 2025 will be comprised of 3-6-year-old chum.
+Very few 3-year-old chum returned in 2024 and thus the resultant forecast is small at only 32,000 adults.
+NSRAA expects to utilize the entire run escapement to Gunnuk Creek for broodstock.